Harshal-Git/Sort/README.md

 ## Unstable sort : Selection sort, Quick sort, Heap sort

 ## In-place algo:
 An algo which does not need any additional data structure to store the elements.
-It will modify the existing structure only.
+It will modify the existing DS only.

 ###